 Reinforcement is used to help increase the probability that a specific behavior will occur with the delivery of a stimulus/item immediately after a response/behavior is exhibited.
-The use of reinforcement procedures have been used with both typical and atypical developing children, teenagers, elderly persons, animals, and different psychological disorders.
+The use of these procedures has been used with both typical and atypical developing children, teenagers, elderly persons, animals, and different psychological disorders.

 Positive Reinforcement:

-Positive reinforcement is a very powerful and effective tool to help shape and change behavior.
-Positive reinforcement works by presenting a motivating item to the person after the desired behavior is exhibited, making the behavior more likely to happen in the future.
+This is a very powerful and effective tool to help shape and change behavior.
+It works by presenting a motivating item to the person after the desired behavior is exhibited, making the behavior more likely to happen in the future.

 The following are some examples of positive reinforcement:

-• The mother gives her son candy for cleaning up his toys.
+• A mother gives her son candy for cleaning up his toys.

-• The little girl receives $5.00 for every A she earns on her report card.
+• A little girl receives $5.00 for doing chores.

 Negative Reinforcement: